Midnight Ridazz: Culture and ethic

 Midnight Ridazz is rooted in a punk ethos.
 It was partly the aim of the original riders and organizers to challenge both the dominant means of transportation and the prevailing mode of entertainment in Los Angeles, a city largely designed around the private automobile and one in which weekend entertainment is widely assumed to involve some kind of commercial transaction.
 Midnight Ridazz and its most prominent promoters do not overtly claim to be engaging in activism, apart from taking the position that "riding a bicycle in this country in and of itself IS the political act."
 Ridazz bears some resemblance to the pro-bicycle Critical Mass phenomenon in that both involve large groups of cyclists temporarily taking over city streets in public view.
 However, it is distinct from Critical Mass in that the routes are planned by self-appointed caretakers, and the atmosphere revolves around party culture and fun rather than political demonstration.

 Inclusiveness has long been a dominant cultural component in Midnight Ridazz.
 Rides are usually planned and paced so as to allow any reasonably healthy adult with a roadworthy bicycle and the ability to ride it to participate.
 Accordingly, the rides have attracted a wide cross-section of the cycling community in Los Angeles--bicycle messengers, bicycle commuters, utility cyclists, fixed gear enthusiasts, recreational riders, racers, and so on—although the convergence of different groups of cyclists has not been without occasional friction.

 Midnight Ridazz has inspired many new regular rides and bicycle groups in the Los Angeles area and has been credited with helping to popularize bicycle ride culture in Los Angeles.

 The Annual All City Toy Ride

-Since December 2006 the Midnight Ridazz have hosted The All City Toy Ride.
-The charity bicycle ride traditionally takes place on the second Friday in December.

-Participants are asked to bring a toy up to $25 in value to be donated to a local charity.
-Past charities to receive toys from the event include The Los Angeles Department of Child Services, The Los Angeles Fire Department's: Spark of Love, The Alliance for Children's Rights, Los Angeles Legal Aid and the East LA Women's Center.

-The event consists of several rides, each originating for different parts of Los Angeles County.
+Starting from December 2006, The Midnight Ridazz have been organizing The All City Toy Ride, a philanthropic bicycle ride.
+This event is customarily held on the second Friday of December and calls upon participants to contribute a toy worth up to $25 to be given to a local charity.
+Past beneficiaries of this event include The Los Angeles Department of Child Services, The Los Angeles Fire Department's Spark of Love, The Alliance for Children's Rights, Los Angeles Legal Aid, and the East LA Women's Center.
+The event consists of several rides, originating from various parts of Los Angeles County.